-01February 21, 2003: Buffett Warns of Financial Weapons of Mass Destruction
+February 21, 2003: Buffett Warns of Financial Weapons of Mass Destruction

 The first warning of the danger of mortgage-backed securities and other derivatives came on February 21, 2003.
 That's when Warren Buffett wrote to his shareholders, “In our view, however, derivatives are financial weapons of mass destruction, carrying dangers that, while now latent, are potentially lethal.”

 By June 2004, housing prices were skyrocketing.
 The Federal Reserve Chairman Alan Greenspan started raising interest rates to cool off the overheated market.
 The Fed raised the fed funds rate six times, reaching 2.25 percent by December 2004.
 It raised it eight times in 2005, rising two full points to 4.25 percent by December 2005.
 In 2006, the new Fed Chair Ben Bernanke raised the rate four times, hitting 5.25 percent by June 2006.

-Dr. Raghuram Rajan was chief economist at the World Bank in 2005.
-He presented a paper entitled "Has Financial Development Made the World Riskier?" at the annual Economic Policy Symposium of central bankers at Jackson Hole, Wyoming.
+Dr. Raghuram Rajan was the chief economist at the World Bank in 2005.
+He presented a paper entitled, "Has Financial Development Made the World Riskier?" at the annual Economic Policy Symposium of central bankers in Jackson Hole, Wyoming.
 Rajan’s research found that many big banks were holding derivatives to boost their own profit margins.
+He warned, "The inter-bank market could freeze up, and one could well have a full-blown financial crisis," similar to the Long-Term Capital Management crisis.

-By December 22, 2005, the yield curve for U.S. Treasurys inverted.
-The Fed was raising the Fed funds rate, pushing the 2-year Treasury bill yield to 4.40 percent.
-But yields on longer-term bonds weren't rising as fast.
-The 7-year Treasury note yielded just 4.39 percent.
 This meant that investors were investing more heavily in the long term.
 The higher demand drove down returns.
 Why?
-They believed a recession could occur in two years.
-They wanted a higher return on the 2-year bill than on the 7-year note to compensate for the difficult investing environment they expected would occur in 2007.
+They believed that a recession could occur in two years.
+They wanted a higher return on the two-year bill than on the seven-year note to compensate for the difficult investing environment they expected would occur in 2007.
 Their timing was perfect.

-By January 31, 2006, the 2-year bill yield rose to 4.54 percent, outpacing the 10-year’s 4.49 percent yield.
+By January 31, 2006, the two-year bill yield rose to 4.54 percent, outpacing the seven-year’s 4.49 percent yield.
 It fluctuated over the next six months, sending mixed signals.

-By June 2006, the Fed funds rate was 5.75 percent, pushing up short-term rates.
+By June 2006, the fed funds rate was 5.25 percent, pushing up short-term rates.
 On July 17, 2006, the yield curve seriously inverted.
-The 10-year note yielded 5.06 percent, less than the 3-month bill at 5.11 percent.
+The ten-year note yielded 5.07 percent, less than the three-month bill at 5.11 percent.

-05September 25, 2006: Home Prices Fall for the First Time in 11 Years
+September 25, 2006: Home Prices Fall for the First Time in 11 Years

 The National Association of Realtors reported that the median prices of existing home sales fell 1.7 percent from the prior year.
 That was the largest such decline in 11 years.
 The price in August 2006 was $225,000.
-That was the biggest percent drop since the record 2.1 percent decline in the November 1990 recession.
+That was the biggest percentage drop since the record 2.1 percent decline in the November 1990 recession.

-New home permits are usually issued about six months before construction finishes and the mortgage closes.
+New home permits are issued about six months before construction finishes and the mortgage closes.
 This means that permits are a leading indicator of new home closes.
 A slump in permits means that new home closings will continue to be in a slump for the next nine months.
 No one at the time realized how far subprime mortgages reached into the stock market and the overall economy.